TZstatsADS/fall2022-project2-group10/README.md

 +shiny link:

 + **Project summary**: Utilizing the arrest data provided by NYPD, this application aims to provide insight into the public security and police enforcement activities in New York from January 2011 to June 2022.
-The application includes one map, a time series plot, and pie charts to further break down the arrest activities into the perpetrators? gender, age, race, and the location of the arrest event.
+The application includes one map, a time series plot, and pie charts to further break down the arrest activities into the perpetrators' gender, age, race, and the location of the arrest event.

 + **Contribution statement**: